HyeonHo99/HyeonHo99/README.md

 🔭 Deeply interested in solving video generative tasks using Diffusion Models.

-🤝 Eager to collaborate on any research projects, especially those aligned with my field of interest I am keen on collaborating and teaming up for research projects, especially those aligned with my field of interest.
+🤝 Eager to collaborate on any research projects or join study groups, especially those aligned with my field of interest.

 💼 Freqeuntly seeking corporate internship opportunities.